Skip to content

 }

-In the example above, we use the intersection method to identify courses that both Alice and Bob are enrolled in, and the union method to combine their courses into a single set of unique entries.
+The intersection method finds items that are present in both sets, while the union method combines both sets into one, automatically removing any duplicates.
 These are standard operations provided by Python’s built-in set type, and Jac supports them as well.
 For a more comprehensive overview of collection-related functions in Python, refer to the official Python documentation.

 Collection Comprehensions#